+86 1510-529-7925 [email protected]

 DSCF9388-1024x683-1024x683 How to photograph graffiti

-If you are lucky then the artist will want to pose with his artwork, remember to make sure you have enough depth of field to make sure that both the artist and the wall are in focus.
+If you are lucky then the artist will want to pose with his artwork, remember to make sure you have enough depth of field to ensure that both the artist and the wall are in focus.

 DSCF9388-1024x683-1024x683 How to photograph graffiti